bright/new-www/content/blog/why-emotions-are-crucial-in-feedback-processing.md

 ### 🚀 Motivation

-Emotions like enthusiasm or satisfaction can motivate individuals to continue their current behaviors or make improvements.
+Emotions like enthusiasm or satisfaction can motivate individuals to continue their current behaviours or make improvements.
 Conversely, emotions like disappointment or frustration can prompt them to address areas of concern.

 ### 🧠 Memory and Learning